jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 Attribute            Description
 ===================  =================================================================================
 Product_             The name of the product to which a test applies.
-Project_             The name of any project associated with the test that is being created.
+Projects_             The name of any project(s) associated with the test.
 `Test Name`_         A brief, descriptive name for the test.
 `Interface Type`_    Designation for the interface being targeted by the test (e.g., API).
 Polarity_            Designates whether a test targets normal or abnormal behavior (happy vs sad path)